ste163/couchdb-docker/README.md

 ## Setup

-Note: this setup was done on Fedora Linux
+This setup was done on Fedora Linux and has not been tested on any other operating system.

 ### Requirements